10bet

 10bet is an online gambling company founded in 2003.
 It offers sports betting, casino and live casino.
 10bet has over 1 million registered customers and it is licensed by the Gambling Commission.

 Overview

-Founded in 2003, 10bet is regulated by Malta Gaming Authority and operated by Ocean Star Limited.
+Founded in 2003, 10bet is regulated by Malta Gaming Authority and operated by Blue Star Planet Limited.
 The Great Britain business is licensed by Gambling Commission.
 The Swedish business is licensed by the Swedish Gambling Authority.
 The company also holds a Remote Bookmaker's Licence in Ireland.

+Corporate sponsorship

+On 18 July 2018, EFL Championship side Blackburn Rovers announced they had agreed a seven-figure, three-year-deal with 10bet for the online sports betting platform to become the club's principal sponsor, with the 10bet logo featuring on the front of the club's home and away shirts.

+Two years into the deal, on 16 August 2020, Blackburn announced that 10bet had activated a break clause in the deal, seeing the sponsorship come to an end a year early, just four weeks before the start of the 2020–21 season.

 Awards

 In 2019, 10bet won Fresh Awards for design and branding.
 The same year, 10bet was shortlisted for a Graphis design award.

+Regulatory action

+In 2023, Blue Star Planet Ltd, operator of 10Bet in the UK, was fined £620,000 by the Gambling Commission for failings in anti–money laundering and customer protection measures.